DeltaRCM/deltarcm.github.io/_posts/2020-03-31-deltarcm-website-overhaul.markdown

 ---

-This project is beginning to come online, and with that, we needed a new website.
+This project is beginning to come on-line, and with that, we needed a new website.
-Our website now runs off of AWS S3, and is built on Jekyll.
+Our website now runs on GitHub Pages, and is built with Jekyll.

 The site is built using the [jekyll-theme-open-project](https://github.com/riboseinc/jekyll-theme-open-project) theme, generously provided by Ribose Inc.
 Huge thanks to the developers there for making this awesome theme open source.